What Is the Cost to Sell a House in Chicago?

 Seller concessions

 Seller concessions are another cost to sell a house in Chicago.
-Seller concessions are indirect costs that you may offer to the buyer to make your home more attractive.
-Chicago’s housing market is not quite the seller’s market you would find in some regions of the nation.
+These are indirect costs you offer to the buyer to make your home more attractive.
+As of writing though, Chicago is a seller’s market with strong buyer demand, giving you more leverage at the negotiating table.

-You might not have to make concessions to make the sale.
-It would be edifying to be aware of common seller concessions or buyer incentives and how they contribute to the cost to sell a house in Chicago:
+Nonetheless, it’s important to be aware of the concessions you can provide to expedite the home sale or alleviate buyer concerns.
+Here’s an overview of the buyer incentives you can provide and how they contribute to the cost to sell a house in Chicago:

-As previously stated, Chicago’s market did not experience the wild swings that the rest of the country experienced, but sellers still have the upper hand.
+As previously stated, Chicago’s market did not experience the wild swings that the rest of the country experienced.
+Sellers still have the upper hand.

 “It’s very difficult [for buyers] to get seller concessions just because you’re going to have more than one offer at a single time and people are waiving certain parts of the contract,” Valdez says.
 That means you probably will not need to make any seller concessions, but you should know the costs.